EPA's Multi-Sector General Permit (MSGP)

 EPA has extended a memorandum concerning new facilities that begin discharging stormwater associated with industrial activity after September 29, 2013.
 This memorandum provides a "no action assurance" for the new facilities that comply with the requirements of the 2008 MSGP, subject to particular terms and conditions as set forth in the memorandum.
 Until the new MSGP is issued, new facilities are unable to file an NOI for coverage under the expired MSGP.
 Therefore, information for coverage of these new facilities under the terms of the 2008 MSGP is included in the attached memo (PDF) (2 pp, 368K, About PDF).

-At this time EPA expects to reissue the MSGP in the fall of 2014.
+At this time EPA expects to reissue the MSGP in the spring of 2015.
 At that time all facilities desiring coverage under the MSGP, including those with administrative continuance under the 2008 MSGP, will need to submit NOIs for permit coverage.

 Final 2008 MSGP